 The Science Behind Marijuana

-The endocannabinoid system is located in the brain and within the central and peripheral nervous systems.
-This system is made up of cannabinoid receptors (a receptor is molecular switch on the outside of a cell that makes something happen inside a cell when activated) that are linked to neurons (brain cells) that regulate thinking and some body functions.
+The endocannabinoid system is located in the brain and made up of cannabinoid receptors (a receptor is molecular switch on the outside of a cell that makes something happen inside a cell when activated) that are linked to neurons (brain cells) that regulate thinking and some body functions.

-Researchers began to show enthusiasm to study cannabis in relation to Parkinson's after people with PD gave anecdotal reports and posted on social media as to how cannabis reduced their tremors.
+Researchers began to show enthusiasm to study cannabis in relation to Parkinson's after people with PD gave anecdotal reports and posted on social media as to how cannabis allegedly reduced their tremors.
 Some researchers think that cannabis might be neuroprotective — saving neurons from damage caused by Parkinson's.
-Besides reducing tremor, cannaboids (the drug molecules in marijuana) have also been studied for use in treating other symptoms, like bradykinesia (slowness caused by PD) and dyskinesia (excess movement caused by levodopa).
-Despite some promising preclinical findings, researchers have not found any meaningful cannabis benefits for people with Parkinson's.
+Cannabinoids (the drug molecules in marijuana) have also been studied for use in treating other symptoms, like bradykinesia (slowness caused by PD) and dyskinesia (excess movement caused by levodopa).
+Despite some promising preclinical findings, researchers have not found any meaningful or conclusive cannabis benefits for people with Parkinson's.

 Researchers issue caution for people with PD who use cannabis because of its effect on thinking.
-Many people with Parkinson's experience impairment of the executive function — the ability to make plans and limit risky behavior.
+Parkinson's can impair the executive function — the ability to make plans and limit risky behavior.
 People with a medical condition that impairs executive function should be cautious about using any medication that can compound this effect.

 The Pharmacology of Cannabis

 Cannabis can contain two different types of molecules that interact with cannabinoid receptors: agonists and antagonists.
 An agonist is a drug that attaches to the same receptor as a natural chemical and causes the same effect.
 A dopamine agonist is a drug that is not dopamine, but attaches to the dopamine receptor.
 An antagonist is different as it attaches to the receptor, but blocks the action of the natural chemical.
-Some drugs are dopamine antagonists, which block dopamine and are dangerous for people with PD.
 Medical marijuana can contain both cannabinoid agonists and antagonists.
 Recreational marijuana use is derived from its effects on agonists.

 PD-Related Medicinal Marijuana Trials